 motortion - stock.adobe.com

-Salesforce partner MTX Group built Chicago's vaccine management platform, GetVaxChi, on Salesforce.
-The system, designed for state and local public health agencies, allows individuals to sign up for appointments, send appointment reminders and QR code check-ins for appointments.
+Salesforce partner MTX Group built the city of Chicago's vaccine management platform, GetVaxChi, on Salesforce.
+Vaccine Cloud enables individuals to sign up for appointments, and healthcare providers and agencies can send appointment reminders and QR code check-ins for appointments.
 It also manages data all the way to inventory management, distribution, analytics and data visualization at scale, as well as follow-up communications with patients after they receive vaccinations.

-Deployed over Salesforce Work.com, the vaccine management system builds on contact tracing tools Salesforce introduced earlier this year that eventually caught on among state government users, after Rhode Island worked with Salesforce to connect contact tracing with COVID-19 testing data.
+Deployed over Salesforce Work.com, the Vaccine Cloud builds on contact tracing tools Salesforce introduced earlier this year.
+The tools caught on among state government users after Rhode Island worked with Salesforce to connect contact tracing with COVID-19 testing data.
 MTX Group's system, which is currently available, can also be used to manage outbreaks of other diseases such as measles, mumps and seasonal flu.
 MTX's system also interfaces with patients' electronic medical records.

 Accenture, Simplus and Mphasis also in the mix